nrfconnect/sdk-nrf/samples/debug/memfault/README.rst

    :depth: 2

 The Memfault sample shows how to use the `Memfault SDK`_ in an |NCS| application to collect coredumps and metrics.
-The sample connects to an LTE network using an nRF91 Series DK or Thingy:91, or to Wi-Fi using the nRF7002 DK, and sends the collected data to Memfault's cloud using HTTPS.
+The sample connects to an LTE network using an nRF91 Series DK or a Thingy:91, or to Wi-Fi®  using the nRF7002 DK, and sends the collected data to Memfault's cloud using HTTPS.

+.. |wifi| replace:: Wi-Fi

 .. include:: /includes/net_connection_manager.txt